-You would think 16 years experience and being one of TripAdvisor’s top rated activities in Cappadocia would say it all.
+You would think 16 years of experience and is one of TripAdvisor’s top-rated activities in Cappadocia would say it all.
 To fill in any gaps or uncertainties I went up for a closer look.

 We arrived at the take off-site to find organized chaos – ground crews from several companies rushing to get their balloons in the air all at once.
 The scene was frantic although it could have been the Turkish coffee.
 We were somewhat hurried to get off the ground which is a shame as watching the swarm of balloons lifting off at sunrise was spectacular.
 Of course, I was free to return any morning to capture the moment from the ground and I briefly lied to myself saying I would do just that.

 We Shot up like a Balloon.

 Before we knew it we were high above Cappadocia – and I mean high.
 Much higher than expected which gave us an incredibly peaceful view of the entire valley.
 I think Erin opened her eyes long enough to get a glimpse of it.
 There we were magically floating in an unreal setting with only the “oohs” and “aahs” of a group of Koreans to break the serenity that is hot air ballooning.
 That and the sudden bursts of flame, which is actually quite rhythmic and oddly fitting with our surroundings.
 Oh, and warm.
 So very warm.
 The heat was welcomed though as it cut through the cool spring air making the extra layers I added completely unnecessary.

 It was the perfect day for a flight – clear blue skies and uncharacteristically warm winter weather which resulted in amazing views.
 We drifted high above Cappadocia and its odd rock formations.
 We got unobstructed views of the Göreme open-air museum as well as caves carved out of hills, pigeon mansions, and Mt.
 Erciyes – the highest peak in Cappadocia.
 Seeing this wild landscape dotted with hot air balloons is a wonderful thing.
 Words really cannot describe how amazing this moment was.
 Thankfully I took lots of pictures: